rhdelaney/practice_projects/README.md

-# college_projects
+# practice_projects
-All mini assessments and projects done in college
+All mini assessments and projects

 cs100: